Skip to main content

 To change the template that is being sent automatically on an email being received, the “Response Email Template” field in Email Integration needs to be set to the name of the template.

 All of the template files are stored in the Installations EmailTemplate folder, by default this is “C:\Program Files (x86)\Naverisk\SiteController\EmailTemplates”.
-You can create your own templates from scratch, all you need is two files in this folder.

 To change a Template, open one of these files in a text editor, for example open SupportAcknowledgeExample1.html.template.
 Although similar to regular HTML, there are a few differences.
 The two most important differences are that the first line of text is the subject of the email, and that any canned text or command between curly bracers ‘{ }’ will be replaced when sent out.